 Queer History Month celebrates and highlights the history and achievements of 2SLGBTQIA+ communities at McGill University and more broadly in Montréal, Québec and Canada.
 Through a series of screenings, panels, workshops and community events, Queer History Month aims at raising awareness, advancing education and increasing the visibility of 2SLGBTQIA+ communities by recognizing their history and contributions, building bridges and bringing together McGill students, staff, faculty, alumni and Montréal community members.

-McGill's Queer History Month is organized by the Office of the Associate Provost (Equity and Academics), with the collaboration of the Institute for Gender, Sexuality, and Feminist Studies (IGSF), The McGill JBSCE Subcommittee on Queer People, the McGill Library, the Office for Sexual Violence Response, Support, and Education (OSVRSE), Queer McGill, the Queer Grad Club, the Union for Gender Empowerment (UGE) and many other McGill and community partners.
+McGill's Queer History Month is organized by the Office of the Associate Provost and Vice-Principal (Academic), with the collaboration of the Institute for Gender, Sexuality, and Feminist Studies (IGSF), The McGill JBSCE Subcommittee on Queer People, the McGill Library, the Office for Sexual Violence Response, Support, and Education (OSVRSE), Queer McGill, the Queer Grad Club, Tea4T and the Union for Gender Empowerment (UGE) and many other McGill and community partners.

 More information about Queer History Month is available on the Equity at McGill website.
-For any questions/media inquiries, please contact Meryem Benslimane at meryem.benslimane [at] mcgill.ca (subject: Queer%20History%20Month%20at%20McGill) .
-Be sure to follow Queer History Month on Facebook, Instagram and Twitter!
+For any questions/media inquiries, please contact Andrea Clegg at andrea.cleggmeryem.benslimane [at] mcgill.ca (subject: Queer%20History%20Month%20at%20McGill) (@mcgill.ca).
+Be sure to follow Queer History Month on Facebook and Instagram!